vmware-labs/verified-betrfs/docs/veridoc.md

 reference other nodes.
 It is used by the BlockInterface to identify which blocks can be garbage-collected because they're unreachable from the graph roots.

-**disk-betree/Message.i.dfy**
-The messages propagated down a B-epsilon tree.
-Each message either completely defines the value of the key, or is a delta that modifies the value defined by prior messages.

 **disk-betree/PivotsLib.i.dfy**